Charged With Speeding

 Do You Need an Experienced New Jersey Attorney to Defend You Against a Speeding Ticket?

-CALL FREDRICK P. NIEMANN, ESQ., A NJ SPEEDING TICKET ATTORNEY, TODAY TOLL-FREE AT (855) 376-5291 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM.
+CALL FREDRICK P. NIEMANN, ESQ., A NJ SPEEDING TICKET ATTORNEY, TODAY AT (732) 863-9900 OR EMAIL HIM AT FNIEMANN@HNLAWFIRM.COM.

 What Does New Jersey Law Say About Speeding?

-New Jersey law defines speed limits by statute as well as default speed limits for all roads that must be followed by you and by towns and cities posting speed limits.
+New Jersey law defines speed limits by statute and sets default speed limits for all roads that must be followed by you and by towns and cities posting speed limits.
 Municipalities must follow these speed limits in the statute unless they have been given permission by the Commissioner of Transportation for State highways (subject to the approval of the Department of Transportation) for county and municipal roads.
-Approval will only be given to adjust the speed limit different from specified in the statute if the road is determined to be safe after an engineering and traffic investigation by the Department of Transportation.
+Approval will only be given to adjust the speed limit different from that specified in the statute if the road is determined to be safe after an engineering and traffic investigation by the Department of Transportation.
 It is therefore entirely possible that the road you were pulled over on has a posted speed limit that is different than that which is set forth in the statute.
-If the municipality did not receive permission to adjust the speed limit by the Department of Transportation, a valid defense exists to help you escape liability for your speeding ticket.
+If the municipality did not receive permission to adjust the speed limit from the Department of Transportation, a valid defense exists to help you escape liability for your speeding ticket.
 More on this later.

 How Many Points Will I Get On My License for a Speeding Ticket?